-“Future civilizations will study how technology transformed our world.
-They will analyze how humanity was molded by television, literature, and media.
-They will be able to look at our behavior differently with an advanced understanding of which we can not comprehend today.
+“Future civilizations will study how technology transformed our world: They will analyze how humanity was molded by television, literature, and all forms of entertainment.
+They will be able to look at our behavior differently with an advanced understanding of which we cannot comprehend today.
 They will use what is happening now to improve future life on this planet.”

-I put this quote on the screen so that the students could look at the words as I read aloud for them.
-When I was finished, I minimized the quote and put everyone back in their boxes on the computer.
-Now seeing all of them, I asked, “So, what do you think?”
+When I was finished reading this aloud, I minimized the quote and put all the students back in their boxes on the computer.
+Now seeing all of them, I asked, “So—What do you think?”

-Part of the what helped me stay sane in sobriety was journaling, so I was simply trying to plant a seed with them.
-I knew damn well kids did not journal; I never journaled when I was a kid.
-But it really helped me now and I wanted them to look back on this as something they could possibly use in the future.
-In reality I was never going to really check that they kept them, but looking at my students on the screen at this moment I could see they all had the journals with them.
-This made me very happy.
+Part of what helped me in recovery was journaling, so I was simply trying to plant a seed with them.
+I knew damn well most kids did not journal: I had never journaled when I was a kid.
+But it really helped me as an adult, and I wanted them to look back on this as something they could possibly use in the future.
+In reality I was never going to really check that they kept them.
+But looking at my students on the screen at that moment I could see they all had their journals with them; making me very happy.

 After not getting any volunteers, I moved the conversation forward, “Pras, tell me what you think.”

 Reading from his journal he spoke, “From an evolutionary standpoint we are infants when it comes to understanding the technology that we have at our fingertips today.
 For that reason, I agree with the statement completely.”
 Looking up from his book Pras saw that I was encouraging him to go on.
 Not looking at his journal anymore, he elaborated, “I mean, classes are taught to kids about the industrial revolution and how it changed everything.
 Someday I have to imagine a class will be taught about the internet revolution and what is happening right now—and how that changed everything too.
 That’s pretty much what the quote means, right Mr. J?”

 “I think that makes perfect sense to me,” I responded, agreeing with Pras.
 “What do you think Lauryn?”